 My guide was dead serious—or, at least, he seemed to be.
 He told me that there are elves in Iceland.

 He made this surprising statement while we were in his van, driving to Thingvellir National Park, a UNESCO World Heritage site and one of the only regions in the world where you can see the North American and Eurasian tectonic plates exposed.
-I had tacked a few extra days onto the end of my Natural Habitat Adventures’ East Greenland Arctic Safari group tour so that I could spend a few days in Iceland on my own, before flying home to the United States.
+I had tacked a few extra days onto the end of my Natural Habitat Adventures’ East Greenland Arctic Adventure group tour so that I could spend a few days in Iceland on my own, before flying home to the United States.
 I had hired a local guide to show me around for the day.

 In order to get to know each other, my guide asked me what kind of work I did in the U.S. I told him I was a nature-and-travel writer and environmental book author, and he told me that, coincidentally, he had a book in the works.

 “What’s the subject?”
 I asked.
 He said he was writing a book on Iceland’s elves.
 The work would be illustrated with various photographs of Iceland’s stunning landscapes, over which transparent pages containing the images of elves could be layered.
 “Oh,” I replied.
 “I’ve never tried writing fiction.”

 “It isn’t a fiction book,” he said quite seriously.

 It turns out that my guide’s sentiments are not all that unique in Iceland.
 According to much-quoted surveys taken in 1998 and in 2006 to 2007, more than half of the nation believes in elves, or huldufolk (“hidden folk” in Icelandic).
 Some say the percentage is even higher.

 In reality, however, as charming as that statistic is, the whole “story” is a bit more complicated than what it appears to be on the surface.